 - 1. Remove Spinner Dome and examine it for damage, and cracks.
-If necessary, replace the Spinner Dome. - 2.
-Remove Clamping Bolts and washers, Retire both sets from service. - 3.
+If necessary, replace the spinner dome. - 2.
+Remove Clamping Bolts and washers and retire both sets from service. - 3.
 Remove the Hub Clamp Half and set aside. - 4.
-Remove Mounting Bolts and washers and Retire both sets from service. - 5.
+Remove Mounting Bolts and washers and retire both sets from service. - 5.
 Remove the Hub Mount Half. - 6.
 Remove the rear spinner bulkhead and examine for missing fasteners, damage, and cracks.
-If damaged, replace the spinner bulkhead.
-Check torque on optional spacer. - 7.
-Send both hub halves and both blades to an Approved Propeller Repair Center for the remaining 2000 hour inspection. - NOTE: These blades do not have life limitation.
+If damaged, replace the spinner bulkhead. - 7.
+Send both hub half's both blades to an Approved Propeller Repair Center for the remaining 2000 hour inspection. - NOTE: These blades do not have life limitation.
 There is no specified overhaul time.
 The propeller parts are removed from service when they can no longer meet the Continued Airworthiness Requirements.